InstallCluster

 Public DNS

-You can get the Cluster domain public IP address by the end of the installation of the Cluster which is created by a LoadBalancer kubernetes service that is used by a component called Ingress that is automatically installed during the Cluster installation.
+You can get that public IP address once the Cluster is installed.
+The Cluster installs its own ingress during installation via an LoadBalancer kubernetes service that is used by a component called Ingress.

 NOTE